Skull3x/PocketRPG-1/README.md

 What does this plugin do?

 This plugin makes your server an adventure.
 PocketRPG creates classes, which people can play with in the world you have defined in the config.yml.
 In this world every class will have specialized weapons/abilities.
-Additionally, PocketRPG also adds quests, which you need a certain amount of exp. for to start, and those will reward the players with exp and gold(configurable) on completing.
-Party commands are included in this plugin.
-Being in the same party will stop you from attacking your friend.
+Additionally, PocketRPG also adds quests, which you need a certain amount of exp. for to start.
+Quests will be fully configurable, quest name/quest item to finish/amount of items to finish/rewards/amount of rewards.
+More features will be added to this plugin.
-You won't need any protection plugins to protect your RPG world.
-The RPG world you defined in the config.yml will be protected from breaking and placing automatically.

   Classes added:
-- Mage.
+- Mage
-- Warrior.
+- Warrior
-- Tanker.
+- Tanker
-- Assassin.
+- Assassin

 Coming up:
+- Making essential items for classes 'unlosable'.
 - More classes people can play with.
-- More quests, maybe configurable ones.
 - Bug fixes of course.
+- (maybe) different languages.